Ito Ogbo festival

 Ito Ogbo Festival is a festival predominantly common amongst the Obosi people at the Idemili North Local Government area at Anambra State.
 The festival aims at celebrating elders who are between 80 – 89 years old while they are alive.
-The festival holds every three years in the community and it has been celebrating elderly who were born at the time that the community was established.
+The festival holds every three years in the community, and it has been celebrating elderly who were born at the time that the community was established.

 History

 The Ito-Ogbo Obosi festival is an agelong festival that dates back to over five hundred years.
 It is particularly aimed at celebrating and thanking God for the octogenarians (members of age group eighty years and above) in the kingdom.
+The festival is marked by various activities such as prayers, songs, dances, speeches, gifts, and feasts.

 During the ceremony which holds every three years, both male and female octogenarians are honored with special titles and inducted into the octogenarian age grade.
 The festival has helped to harness and develop the tourism potentials of the Obosi Kingdom as it has attracted people from all walks of life.